dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 collapses due to hyperinflation, or the arena collapses due to the end of the nation.

-{% include image.html name="physical-vs-digital-arena.png" caption="TODO"%}
+{% include image.html name="physical-vs-digital-arena.png" caption="Money can emerge naturally in physical and digital environments alike."%}

 Whether we look at computer games or fiat money, the questions we have to ask when it comes to money are the same: Who can create more of it?